 - Discuss common causative organisms of pediatric sepsis.

-- Identify patients at risk for pediatric sepsis.
+- Recognize patients at risk for pediatric sepsis.

-- Examine laboratory and diagnostic tests frequently used in screening for or monitoring of pediatric sepsis.
+- Discuss treatment strategies as well as laboratory and diagnostic tests frequently used for pediatric sepsis.

 Caring for the Pediatric Patient in Shock